Frequently Asked Questions

 Is there an application or enrollment fee?

-There is no application fee but, if you decide to enroll, there is a $350 (non-refundable) initial fee.
-The initial fee includes a background check, textbooks, NWSC scrubs, lab coat, and needed equipment.
+There is no application fee, but if you decide to enroll there is a $50 (non-refundable) enrollment fee.

 -